BrianAckerman/staff-manager/readme.md

 **Using with Oxygen Builder**:

 1. Create a template for the staff members custom post type.
+Inherit any parent/site level templates.
-2. Add a code block and in the PHP/HTML section, include the `single-oxy-staff_member.php` from the plugin templates directory.
+2. Add a code block and in the PHP/HTML section, run the render template function

 <?php
 render_staffh_oxygen_staff_template();